3simransharma/3simransharma/README.md

 ### Hi there 👋
-Hey, I'm a Graphic Gesigner and Computer Science student.
+Hey, I'm a Graphic Designer and Computer Science student.
 I create websites that are visually appealing and easy to use, and I also enjoy making small machine learning models

 <div id="badges">
   <h2>Tech Stack</h2>